 Easy tips for relocating to Burley, Idaho

-Before the move:
+Before you make the move:

-Tie up loose ends.
+Reminder to tie up loose ends.

 - Contact utility companies to disconnect, transfer or connect services.
 Plan on keeping current services through your move date and having new ones available prior to your move-in date.